cogeor/mispriced/README.md

-# Misspriced: Financial Statement Valuator
+# Mispriced: Financial Statement Valuator

 > A portfolio analysis system that predicts fair market capitalization from financial statements and identifies mispriced securities using machine learning.